Nicole2442/Edge-Computing/README.md

 1. check the graph on tensorboard for input_arrays and output_arrays
 2. input_shapes: only need input_1 shape (1,368,368,3)

-### convert tensorflow lite model to tensorflow edge lite model
+### Convert tensorflow lite model to tensorflow edge lite model

 Google provide [Edge TPU Model Compiler](https://coral.withgoogle.com/web-compiler) for converting.
 Check the requirements and upload the tflite model, and the web complier convert the edge lite model automatically.

 Note: if failed, according to the requirements, we need use TensorFlow Lite Optimizing Converter (TOCO) to get a fully-quantized TensorFlow Lite model: